AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 * Enable learner interactions through chat, polls, and discussions.

 * Monitor participant engagement using the engagement indicator (High, Medium, or Low) and track attendance.
+View[Track the participant engagement](./track-the-participant-engagement.md) for more information.

 * Manage audio and video permissions.